oamg/leapp/docs/source/first-actor.md

          pass
 ```

-First we will have to import the model and the tag we have previously created to
+Import the model and the tag we have previously created to
 be able to assign them.

 ```python